My Blogs

 The Rust compiler is not that good at determining what goes into a future's closure.
 (They are working on it.)
 Because of this issue, your futures might get too big, which has serious performance consequences.
 Did you know Tokio will sometimes put your tasks on the heap when it believes they are too big?

 I want to stress here that almost all of these issues are specific to Rust.
 They are caused by an inherent dichotomy in async Rust: To make async Rust more "ergonomic", more abstractions need to be introduced.
 The more abstractions, the more hidden the underlying mechanisms become.
 Explicitly high-level languages such as C# have a much easier time, since they can get away with more abstractions.
-As Rust becomes more of a systems programming language, it becomes less suitable for async/await.
+As Rust becomes more of a low-level programming language, it becomes less suitable for async/await.
 The two goals simply do not align.
 In its current state, there is already a lot of hidden machinery behind every .await.
 That amount will only grow.
 At the same time, Rust will continue to cater to low-level programmers, and thus all the bits and pieces need to be exposed.

 For each of these issues there are workarounds.
 They all require having deep understanding of how async works in Rust.
 Most of these issues are fundamental, and may not even be possible to solve.